braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 ### Importing with user alias

 To target users who don't have an `external_id`, you can import a list of users with user aliases.
-An alias serves as an alternative unique user identifier, and can be helpful if you are trying to market to anonymous users who haven't signed up or made an account with your app.
+An alias serves as an alternative unique user identifier,<!-- This can be defined earlier, when user alias is first mentioned --> and can be helpful if you are trying to market to anonymous users who haven't signed up or made an account with your app.

 If you are uploading or updating user profiles that are alias only, you must have the following two columns in your CSV: